Ali-0111/To-Do-List/README.md

 <!-- PROJECT DESCRIPTION -->

 # 📖 [To-Do-List] <a name="about-project"></a>
+>This SPA helps user to add and keep their todo works.
 > Objectives of this project are to learn how to:

 - Create mobile and desktop version.